 Springform Pan: A is a 2-piece pan with expandable sides that are secured with a clamp and have a removable bottom.
 When the clamp is opened, the sides of the pan expand and release the bottom.
-The drawback to a springform pan is the raised edge around the bottom of the pan which makes it difficult to remove the cheesecake.
-I always line the bottom of the pan with parchment papers to make removing the cheesecake easier.
+The drawback to a springform pan is the raised edge around the bottom of the pan can make it difficult to remove the cheesecake.
+I always line the bottom of the 6 inch springform pan I use with parchment paper to make removing the cheesecake easier.

 Two-Piece Pan: A two-piece cheesecake pan with a removable bottom.
 The bottom has a flat surface and no raised edge allowing the cheesecake to be easily removed from the bottom without damaging the cheesecake.

 Pie Pan: A pie pan is simple and great to use when want to serve straight from the pan.